Skip to navigation

 Parents should be able to differentiate between three main types of custody: joint, sole, and divided.

-• Joint custody means that both parents will have equal rights to participate in making decisions as to major issues concerning the upbringing of their children.
-Neither parent is to be unilaterally making major decisions.
-Parents are expected to consult and confer with one another prior to making major decisions.
+Joint custody means that both parents have the right to participate in making major decisions as to the upbringing of their children.

-• Divided custody is when there is more than one child involved in the custody arrangement.
+Divided residency is when there is more than one child involved in the custody arrangement.
 One parent may have primary custody of one child, while the other parent may have primary custody of another child.

-Another distinction to understand concerning child custody is the difference between legal custody and physical custody.
+Another distinction to understand concerning child custody is the difference between legal custody and parenting time.
 Legal custody refers to the right to make major decisions regarding the child’s growth and development, such as education, religion, and medical care.
-Physical custody determines where the child will reside.
+Parenting time refers to how much time the child will spend in each parent’s home.

 Factors Considered in Determining Custody